michaelnjuguna/kenya-administrative-divisions/README.md

 ```javascript
 const kenyaAdministrativeDivisions = require("kenya-administrative-divisions");
 ```

 Or you can use the import approach

 ```javascript
 import {getAll,getConstituencies,getWards,getCounties} from "kenya-administrative-divisions";
 ```

-### EVERY FUNCTION RETURNS A PROMISE
+**NB: Every function returns a promise**

 ## Get all

-This will retrieve all counties,their names,their code and their constituences.
-The constituences will also include the ward names.
+This will retrieve all counties,their names,their code and their constituencies.
+The constituencies will also include the ward names.
 Do not pass parameters to this function.

 ```javascript
 // When using require approach
 const kenyaAdministrativeDivisions = require("kenya-administrative-divisions");